 For a beautiful hike head over to High Falls Gorge to walk past the waterfalls and check out the “potholes” that are created by the force of boulders spinning in the churning water over thousands of years.

-At several point along the walkway, there are “glass floored” lookout points, so you can see what it would be like to “float above” the gorge.
+At several points along the walkway, there are “glass-floored” lookout points, so you can see what it would be like to “float above” the gorge.

 We also took a side hike into the woods on their nature trail where we came upon a tall wispy waterfall that we had all to ourselves to explore- it was so cool!